Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-attach.md

             {
                 "statusCode": 409,
-                "message": "The Value with id '123abc' cannot be attached because it has a generic code and has 0 uses remaining."
+                "message": "The Value with id '123abc' cannot be attached because it has a generic code and has 0 usesRemaining."
                 "messageCode": "InsufficientUses"
             }